ansys/pyoptislang/doc/source/index.rst

 Package ``ansys-optislang-core`` provides:
    - Ability to launch optiSLang locally or connect to the remote optiSLang server.
 For more information, see :ref:`ref_launch`.
-   - Basic commands (e.g., open, save and run project) and queries to obtain information about project.
+   - Basic commands (for example open, save and run project) and queries to obtain information about project.
 For more information, see :ref:`ref_functions`.
    - Executing Python commands from the optiSLang Python API.
 For more information, see :ref:`ref_run_python`.